Fun Jerusalem For Families! Kid Approved Tips!

 Fun Jerusalem Day Trips

-On our first Jerusalem day trip, we joined Tourist Israel’s group bus trip to Ein Gedi, Masada, and the Dead Sea.
+On our first Jerusalem day trip, we joined a group bus trip to Ein Gedi, Masada, and the Dead Sea.
 Ein Gedi was incredible and it was fun to experience terrain (and waterfalls!) we don’t usually see on our hikes around Long Island.
 Additionally, Masada was fascinating for both the story and the landscape as well as the unbelievable technology that existed thousands of years ago.
 Finally, like all families traveling to the Dead Sea, we were excited to get the obligatory floating family picture for our scrapbook.

 The next day we hired a private driving tour guide and headed South.
-We started at the super cool Caliber 3 counter-terrorism class and continued to the absolute highlight of our trip – Dig For A Day’s archaeological dig.
+We started at the super cool Caliber 3 Gush Etzion counter-terrorism class and continued to the absolute highlight of our trip – Dig For A Day’s archaeological dig.
 At this dig, we uncovered real pieces of history in underground caves from the time of Chanukah.
 It was one of the coolest things I’ve ever done and can’t recommend it enough.

 You can also visit these fun Jerusalem day trips from Tel Aviv or on your way north or south.
-For more details, check out my upcoming Tel Aviv, The South and Negev Region, and the North and Galilee Region posts.

 Conclusion